 Small businesses remain a significant source of untapped energy-efficiency potential.
 Nevertheless, there are barriers to participation, including limited capital resources, lack of expertise and understanding of the benefits of energy efficiency, a suspicion of the "free offer" and its legitimacy, confusion with energy service providers offering commodity service, and language and cultural barriers.
-In the first cycle of EEPS the Company has worked to address and overcome these barriers through design of program outreach and marketing efforts, including foreign language marketing materials, sales force training, and offering all available financing opportunities to customers.
+In the first cycle of EEPS the Company worked to address and overcome these barriers through design of program outreach and marketing efforts, including foreign language marketing materials, sales force training, and offering all available financing opportunities to customers.

-The Company will continue to deliver the SBDI Program broadly across all segments, but also plans to design specific initiatives to focus on certain vertical customer segments that can deliver significant energy savings.
+The Company continues to deliver the Program broadly across all segments and also includes specific initiatives designed to focus on certain vertical customer segments.
+These segments can deliver significant energy savings to the Program.
 For example, the Company defines some vertical segments as follows:

-- Small proportion of eligible customers and high consumers of energy, such as parking garages - Large proportion of eligible customers, such as retail and restaurants - High adoption, high energy savings potential, such as grocery stores - Local agencies and organizations and non-profits
+• Small proportion of eligible customers and high consumers of energy, such as parking garages

+- Large proportion of eligible customers, such as retail and restaurants - High adoption, high energy savings potential, such as grocery stores - Local agencies and organizations and non-profits